gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

   Generated skeletons and harnesses are based on the AUnit testing framework.
   AUnit is an Ada adaptation of the xxxUnit testing frameworks, similar to JUnit for Java or CppUnit for C++.
-While it is advised that gnattest users read the AUnit manual, deep knowledge of AUnit is not necessary for using gnattest.
+While it is advised that gnattest users read the AUnit manual, deep knowledge of AUnit is not necessary for using *gnattest*.
   For correct operation of *gnattest*, AUnit should be installed and aunit.gpr must be on the project path.
-This happens automatically when Aunit is installed at its default location.
+Except for some special circumstances (e.g. a custom run-time is used), this should normally be the case out of the box.

   .. _Running_gnattest: